koenderks/aRtsy/README.md

 ## Turmites

-According to [wikipedia](https://en.wikipedia.org/wiki/Turmite), a turmite is a Turing machine which has an orientation in addition to a current state and a "tape" that consists of a two-dimensional grid of cells.
-The algorithm is simple: 1) turn on the spot (left, right, up, down) 2) change the color of the square 3) move forward one square.
+According to [wikipedia](https://en.wikipedia.org/wiki/Turmite), a turmite is a Turing machine which has an orientation in addition to a current state and a trail that consists of a two-dimensional grid of cells.
+Basically, it's a moving block.
+The algorithm consists of three simple steps that are repeated:

+- Turn on the spot (left, right, up, or down),
+- Change the color of the square,
+- Move forward one square.

 You can use the `paint_turmite()` function to make your own unique portrait using this style.